MyBeta/AwesomeChinesePlecoFlashcards/README.md

   * Duplicate entries: Update + merge (update with new definition and don't use the old anymore)
 * Then click on begin import

-### iPhone
+### :phone: iPhone
 (source: [Pleco manual/Flashcards](http://iphone.pleco.com/manual/30200/flashtut.html))
-* I think iPhones can not download files, so you can do it on your phone...
+* I think iPhones can not download files, so you can't do it on your phone...
-* Use something else, e.g. your computer to download the "Raw" file, then you can for example send it to your phone via email.
+* Use another device, e.g. your computer to download the "Raw" file, then you can for example send it to your phone via email.
 * Save the email attachement, then the rest is similar to Android... good luck!